christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 Phase 6 combined the endpoint-monitoring capabilities established with **Wazuh** and the network-detection capabilities established with **Suricata**.

-Instead of investigating alerts from only one security control, this phase demonstrated how a SOC analyst can correlate evidence from multiple sources.
+Instead of investigating alerts from only one security control, this phase demonstrated how a SOC analyst can correlate evidence from multiple security sources.

 Controlled security activity originated from: